cce2955/webminator/README.md

-# I present to you, the WEBMINATOR
+# I present to you, the WEBM-INATOR
 I present to you my latest and greatest invention: the Webminator!
 With this, I will compress all of the Tri-State Area's short video clips to an unbelievably teensy-weensy size!
 But no really, This script is designed to compress short video clips (around 1 minute or less) to a target size of 1.9MB or under.
 It's primary purpose is to make submitting webms to SuperCombo Wiki much easier.

 # Prerequisites